tippitoppington/github-slideshow/_posts/0000-01-02-tippitoppington.md

 ---
 layout: slide
-title: "Welcome to tippitoppington's slide!"
+title: "Welcome to tippitoppington's second slide!"
 ---

 This is my same but better awesome slide [Tada emoji]